All Episodes

 A Vatican spokesman said he didn't believe the Pope's comments were meant as a harsh criticism of Islam.

-And the explore as he explored the historical and philosophical differences between Islam and Christianity and the relationship between violence and faith.
+Here's what he said in his speech at Regensburg University as he explored the historical and philosophical differences between Islam and Christianity and the relationship between violence and faith.

-Show me just what Muhammad bought that was new and new, and there you will find things only evil and human.
+The emperor's words were these: Show me just what Muhammad bought that was new and new, and there you will find things only evil and human.

 Try this again.

-Got a bad facts copy.
+Got a bad fact copy.

 Show me just what Muhammad brought that was new, and there you will find things only evil and inhuman, such as his command to spread by the sword the faith he breached.

-Benedict said, I quote twice to stress the words were not his, and added that violence was incompatible with the nature of God and the nature of the soul.
+Benedict said, I quote, twice to stress the words were not his, and added that violence was incompatible with the nature of God and the nature of the soul.

 He was able to convince enough aldermen who voted in favor of the ordinance in July to change their votes.